smoyergh/hse-ycsb/README_HSE.md

 > `LD_LIBRARY_PATH` correctly.

-## YCSB Storage and Benchmarking Tips
+## Storage and Benchmarking Tips

-Please see the HSE [project documentation](https://hse-project.github.io/) for information on configuring KVDB storage and running benchmarks.
+Please see the HSE [project documentation](https://hse-project.github.io/) for information on configuring HSE storage and running benchmarks.
 It contains important details on HSE file system requirements, configuration options, performance tuning, and best practices for benchmarking.